Spirent/SDWAN-Functional-Test-Suite/README.md

 1. Requirement: Python3.6 or higher must be installed on your system.

-    On Ubuntu run the following command to install additional packages on Ubuntu:
+    On Ubuntu run the following command to install additional packages:
     ```
     sudo apt install python3-pip python3-dev python3-venv git
     ```